ironicbadger/pms-wiki/docs/03-installation/manual-install-proxmox.md

 By the end of this section, you will have a functioning system.
 Proxmox will be the base OS, we'll cover the basics of partitioning drives and configuring them to use mergerfs, as well as some other useful stuff like how to setup shares with samba etc.

-By the end of this section, you should have a functioning PMS system with Proxmox as the base OS.
-This guide details drive partitioning, configuring disks with mergerfs, running your first container, and common supporting tasks such as setting up Samba shares.

 !!! info
     For a full rationale of why Proxmox is recommended as the base OS, refer to ["Which distro should I pick?"](index.md#which-distro-should-i-pick).